tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I also moved from a chair, to a yoga ball, to a standing desk.
 I have switched to full time at a standing desk.
 That has made a big difference as well.
 When I need a short break, I can simply walk out of the office, and do a lap around the kitchen.

+I have some co-workers that go so far as install sound proofing in their offices, or build unattached offices in their back yards.

 **Dedicated Work Environment**

 I personally have found that having a distraction free work environment is important.
 So I have two computers on my desk - one that is dedicated to work - email, coding, chats, and calls.
 And a machine that is dedicated to my personal stuff - personal email, social media, and music.